Glucosamine for dogs: What you need to know

 Always take your dog to the veterinarian if he’s experiencing any of these symptoms.
 They may be a natural part of growing and aging, but it’s better to be safe than sorry.
 The American College of Veterinary Nutrition also recommends talking to your vet if you’re thinking about using any supplement.

-In addition to Chondroitin and the aforementioned MSM, our SmartyPaws health supplements contain even more premium ingredients for dog hip and joint health including Bromelain, Green-lipped Mussel and Omega-3 EPA & DHA (fatty acids) from Fish Oil.
+In addition to Glucosamine, Chondroitin and the aforementioned MSM, SmartyPaws dog supplements contain even more premium ingredients for dog hip and joint health including Bromelain, Green-lipped Mussel and Omega-3 EPA & DHA (fatty acids) from Fish Oil.
 Fatty acids are vital to everyday health, strong muscles and healthy joints.

-Together, these superstar ingredients offer a range of benefits for healthy bones and joints in dogs including:
+Together, these superstar ingredients offer a range of benefits for canines, especially senior dogs.
+They include:

 - Easing joint stiffness due to normal daily exercise and activity